daeukk/Chronic-Wound-Detection-Using-YOLO/README.md

 # Chronic Wound Monitoring Using YOLO Models

-This project aims to detect and classify chronic wounds using YOLOv7 and YOLOv8, and compare the results
+This project aims to detect chronic wounds using YOLOv7 and YOLOv8, and compare the results

 Dataset used: AZH dataset